m0ssc0de/scale-demo/Readme.md

 This project is used to debug issue blocks with `https://github.com/itering/scale.go`.
 The way is minimal usage of `https://github.com/subquery/go-subql-substrate-dictionary`.

-By testing, there are 3 blocks have issue to decode.
+By testing, there are 3 blocks on Moonbase Alpha network have issue to decode.
 Not sure what went wrong so far.

 ## how to build static binary